thunlp/OpenNRE/README.md

 ## Easy Start

-Add `OpenNRE` directory to the `PYTHONPATH` environment variable, or open a python session under the `OpenNRE` folder.
+Make sure you have installed OpenNRE as instructed above.
 Then import our package and load pre-trained models.

 ```python
 >>> import opennre